Portland's Home Energy Score: what sellers need to know

-If you're selling a single-family home inside Portland city limits, you need a Home Energy Score before the listing goes live.
+If you're publicly advertising a home for sale inside Portland city limits, you need a Home Energy Score before the listing goes live.
 It's one of the most commonly forgotten steps in a launch, and one of the easiest.

 What it is